Liability Begins With First Obtaining Jurisdiction Over Defendant – FAQ

 The legal requirements of notice and the opportunity for the defendant to be heard are fundamental to our justice system.
 The plaintiff cannot legally compel a party to appear that has not been lawfully served.

-What Are The Legal Requirements for Serving A Defendant?
+What Are the Different Ways of Serving A Defendant?

 - Personal service